SaikatGharami2001/matchmate-backend/README.md

 ## 📬 Postman Collection

 To test all MatchMate Backend APIs without running the frontend, you can use the ready-made Postman collection.

+- You can test all MatchMate APIs using the Postman collection below.

 👉 **[Download MatchMate API Collection](./src/postman/matchmate-backend.postman_collection.json)**